ATaylor66/wpseo-woocommerce/README.md

 2. Click "Upload" right underneath "Install Plugins".
 3. Upload the zip file that this readme was contained in.
 4. Activate the plugin.
-5. Go to SEO -> WooCommerce SEO and enter your license key.
+5. Go to SEO -> Licenses and enter your WooCommerce SEO license key.
 6. Save settings, your license key will be validated.
 If all is well, you should now see the WooCommerce SEO settings.

 Frequently Asked Questions